 Watching their prices slowly skyrocket has also angered me. ($9.99 for an ugly, 1970s lamp– sans lampshade?
 Me thinks not.)
 The rising prices are especially upsetting to me because thrift stores, like Goodwill, were created to help people who couldn’t afford brand new clothing and household items.
 Asking someone who’s in poverty to spend $5 for a secondhand shirt is ridiculous.

 And what’s with all of their commercials in my area?
 People know where to donate their unwanted items.
 I don’t think Goodwill needs to be spending thousands of dollars on commercials and airtime.
+Goodwill also seems to be building a lot of new stores in recent years, when the stores they occupied seemed to be just fine.

 Another issue I have is with how little they pay employees with disabilities.
 One of their employees with a disability would have to work for 12 hours in order to pay for the book I purchased.
 I get that this practice is legal, but it doesn’t sit well with me.
 I can’t support a “nonprofit” that prides itself on doing good, though it operates the way it does.